-If an applicant meets work requirements, the SSA will send the application on to the local Disability Determination Services office, where five issues will be reviewed to determine whether the applicant qualifies as disabled:
+If an applicant meets work requirements, the SSA will send the application to the local Disability Determination Services office, where five issues will be reviewed to determine disability qualification:

 - The applicant must not be working and earning a certain amount of money to qualify.

-- The applicant must be suffering from a "severe" medical condition that has a significant impact on his or her ability to work and perform normal tasks.
+- Applicant must be suffering from a "severe" medical condition that has a significant impact on ability to work and perform normal tasks.

 - The applicant must have a condition that is listed in the List of Impairments or must otherwise have a qualifying disability that is as severe as a condition included in the List.

-- If the applicant does not meet the requirements in step 3, he or she must be unable to perform the work previously performed.
+- If the applicant does not meet the social security disability requirements in step 3, he or she must be unable to perform the work previously performed.